bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/general/lifepath_tables.md

 You may ask why I went to the trouble to create a UI wizard to define tables in a specific format rather than simply creating the tables myself.
 It would be much less work to simply create the tables and package them in.
-But the written content of the tables is copyrighted intellectual property of Mopiphius which I am sure they worked very hard on, so packaging that content into my extension would be unethical (and probably illegal).
+But the written content of the tables is copyrighted intellectual property of Mopiphius which I am sure they worked very hard on, so packaging that content into my ruleset would be unethical (and probably illegal).
 So if you want to have automated tables in the tool, this wizard seemed like the way to go.

-This ensures that users of the extension have to buy the actual source book in order to be able to use the lifepath tables from the book.
+This ensures that users of the ruleset have to buy the actual source book in order to be able to use the lifepath tables from the book.

 As a side bonus, it also means that you can define your own custom table sets if you want to use a non-standard set of tables for